carmelosammarco/tool4NC/README.md

 # tool4nc

 Python module containing functions for simplifing the netCDF files manipulations.

-It is designed to work in Unix operative systems. if you wish use this module in a Windows operative environment please to refer to [tool4nc-win](https://pypi.org/project/tool4nc-win/).
+## Be aware that:

+The tool is in development so it can be possible find bugs, errors and imprecisions.
+Please to report them if you find one.

 ## Dependencies: